pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 There are two ways to create a new environment:

-1. Use the "conda create" command.
+1.Use the "conda create" command.
 You will create a blank environment if no packages are specified, or you can install a list of packages (and their dependencies) by passing those as an argument.

     ```shell